fermi-ad/fe-drv-acsys-states/README.md

 # STATES Driver for ACSys/FE

-This driver provides the STATES service for the Fermilab (and NoVA) control system.
+This driver provides the STATES service for the Fermilab (and NOvA) control system.
 The set of ACNET devices associated with this driver are known as "state devices".
 They take a 16-bit value for their setting.
 Each time a state device is set, its value is multicast.